dkd/php-populate/README.md

 	public function isAfter() {
 		return $this->after;
 	}
 }

 ```

+The `PopulateInterface` is optional - it is included to enable you to
+use type hinting in methods, and to be able to pass other instances as
+source data when populating.
+If you plan to pass your objects as data
+source to other objects, you **must** either implement the interface
+**or** manually call `$source->exportGettableProperties();` to extract
+the values before you pass them to `populate()`.
+The following examples
+all illustrate usages where `$source` implements the interface.

-Implemented in this class it allows the following to populate data:
+Implemented in the class, the Trait allows the following to populate data:

 ```php
 $source = someFakeMethodWhichRetrievesAnObjectImplementingPopulate();